 After an award of child support, the child support amount cannot be modified unless there is a substantial change of circumstances in the financial situation of the parties or in the needs of the child since the last support award.

 Health insurance, extracurricular and school expenses, other qualified children in the home, extraordinary medical needs, and other situations must be considered in calculating the child support award.
 A party’s financial situation can be complex.
 Danielle Mays is experienced in investigating and evaluating the parties’ individual finances and calculating the non-custodial party’s child support obligation using the Georgia Child Support Guidelines and Worksheet.

 Modification of Alimony

 An alimony award may not always be modified.
-Whether or not an alimony award may be modified depends on the alimony clause in the settlement agreement or court order.
+Whether or not an alimony award may be modified depends on the alimony clause in the settlement agreement or court order, and whether there has been a material change of circumstances since the prior order.
 Since alimony may be modified only on a case-by-case basis, schedule an initial consultation with Danielle Mays to determine your rights.

 Each type of modification has different rules about when a modification can be filed, and what circumstances have to be present before a modification can be filed.
 Each type of modification has different rules about what county a modification can be filed in.
 This is a very complicated area of family law, and it is important that you hire an experienced, knowledgeable attorney.
 Contact Danielle Mays for a consultation.